 Friday Gate Admission – after 5 pm $10.00 – One (1) admittance

 Fair Gate Admission Sat. – Mon. $10.00 – One (1) admittance

 Weekend Pass $25.00 – Four (4) days admittance

 ***Valid until September 25th.
 A late entry fee of $10 will be applied IN ADDITION to the $5 fee beginning September 26th or as stated in the Exhibitor Entry Rules for each department, division and/or class.
 Members are not exempt from the late fee.
-PLEASE CHECK YOUR DEPARTMENTS.
-IF ENTRY FEE IS REQUIRED, IT MUST ACCOMPANY ADVANCE ENTRY FORM AS NO ENTRY WILL BE ACCEPTED WITHOUT ENTRY FEES IN CLASSES AS IDENTIFIED THROUGHOUT THE BOOK.
-There will be no prize monies retained from the Junior Department but an Exhibitor Fee is required.
-Entry fees, Exhibitor fees, and the amount retained will be used to cover operational costs.
+CAREFULLY CHECK YOUR DEPARTMENTS.
+IF AN ADDITIONAL ENTRY FEE IS REQUIRED, IT MUST BE SUBMITTED ALONG WITH THE EXHIBITOR

 Manufacturers and Agents will display their wares in designated areas.